FREE SHIPPING on orders of $85 or more

 The surname Groth was first found in Prussia, where this family became a prominent contributor to the development of the area from ancient times.

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Groth include Grothe, Groth, Grot, Groat, Groete, Groethe, Groet, Groter and many more.

-Groth Settlers in the United States in the 18th Century
+Groth Settlers in United States in the 18th Century

-Groth Settlers in the United States in the 19th Century
+Groth Settlers in United States in the 19th Century

 The Groth Family Crest was acquired from the Houseofnames.com archives.
 The Groth Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.